-Final applications from initial applicants must be no more than 150 pages.
+Part 2 must be no more than 75 pages.
+Part 3 must be no more than 75 pages.
 Permission included from clients and owners of DNA match lists will not be included in the overall page count.
-(Portfolio limits for renewing applicants are described on page 15.)

 Submitting an Electronic Portfolio